alanttran/waffle-design-system/src/docs/accessibility/best-practices.md

 ## Tabindex
 ### Avoid setting a tabindex larger than 0
-Explicit tabindex ordering is not good practice and creates issues longterm.
+Explicit tabindex ordering is not good practice and creates issues long term.
 Focus order should follow source order for logical keyboard operation.

+### Set tabindex="-1" for when you need javascript to focus
+"-1" removes the element from the natural tab order and is best NOT to use on actual clickable element.
+Instead - these can be used on headers or elements where you need javascript to refocus the user due to dynamic content or a change in the UI.